Are you interested in teaching English with a focus on social justice and urban education? Then UWM’s English Education Program is for you.

 Why EAA English Education?

-- Our program, unlike many, offers a full year placement in real world classrooms, including one semester in middle and one in high school.
+- Our program, unlike many, offers full year placements in urban classrooms with varying experiences in middle and high schools including China.

 How to Apply

 Follow the steps listed in the English Education Undergraduate Program Application (PDF).
-Applications must be received by April 30th.
 Refer to the Curriculum tab for more information regarding the program and admission criteria.

 Follow the steps listed in the English Education Post-Baccalaureate Program Application (PDF).
-Applications must be received by April 30th.
 Refer to the Curriculum tab for more information regarding the program and admission criteria.

 - 58 credits with a 2.5 Grade Point Average